Jira Backup Script vs. Third-party Backup

 What is Jira?

-It sounds nice but doesn’t explain much.
-Jira allows teams to plan, track, and release software projects in an organized and efficient manner.
-It offers a variety of features such as issue tracking, agile boards, and reporting capabilities that make it a popular choice among software development teams.
-Additionally, Jira has a large ecosystem of add-ons and integrations with other tools, making it easily customizable to fit the needs of any team.
+Additionally, Jira has a large ecosystem of add-ons and integrations with other tools, making it customizable to fit the needs of any team.
 Its user-friendly interface and wide range of functionalities makes it a valuable tool for teams looking to streamline their workflow and increase collaboration.

-Jira is a powerful tool, but it’s also important to consider the security aspect when using it.
+While Jira is a powerful tool, it’s also important to consider the security aspect when using it.
 It provides a number of security features to help protect the data, such as the ability to set permissions and access controls for users, or the ability to encrypt data.
-Additionally, Jira can easily be integrated with other security tools, such as single sign-on (SSO) and two-factor authentication (2FA) providers, to apply an extra security layer.
-There are also auditing and logging capabilities, which allow organizations to track user activity and detect any suspicious behavior.
-These features help us to ensure that only authorized users can access and modify data, and that data is transmitted and stored securely.
+Note that for on-premise or self-hosted instances, encryption depends on your infrastructure and configuration.
+Additionally, Jira can be integrated with single sign-on (SSO) and multi-factor authentication (MFA) to apply an extra security layer.

-Backup tips from Atlassian
+Backup tips for Jira

 Actually, there are several tips for Jira backup.
 Let’s take a look at some available options:

-What is the Jira backup utility?
+What is the Jira backup utility to be exact?

-Let’s take a quick look at Jira’s backup utility.
-For that of course we need a “system administrator” global permissions.
+Let’s take a quick look at Jira’s native utilities.
+For that of course we need “system administrator” global permissions.
 This feature allows us to create a backup of the Jira data, including issues, attachments, and project configurations.
 The backup process can be initiated through the Jira administration console, and the backup file is created in the form of a .zip file.
-The backup file includes a full XML export of all Jira data.
+The backup file includes a full XML export of all Jira data, which means it is an entire backup of your Jira instance.
 The built-in backup utility can be used of course for scheduling regular backups, so that the data can be backed up automatically on a daily, weekly, or monthly basis.
-However, as Atlassian reminds us, there is no guarantee that XML files will be consistent.

 Custom Jira backup script

 Before we start creating our own script, it would be a good idea to take a look at this repository.
 Although there is a ready-made script out there, we should treat it more as a guideline and template which we should check and modify for our needs.
 The aforementioned script requires an account and a generated Atlassian API key, and it applies to the Jira Cloud version.
+Some organizations may prefer to use a python script for greater flexibility, especially in Linux environments.

 However, if we host Jira (and its database) on our own, we can try to create something similar to this drafted script below.
 Such script will perform a full backup, including the database, attachments, avatars, and configuration files.
 It will store the backup data in the compressed .tar.gz file.